ybyzek/theniledev-examples/webapp/README.md

    ![image](images/login.png)

-2. Once logged in (e.g. as `nora@demo.io`), the user sees the entity instances (e.g. databases in this mock scenario) that she has acccess to.
+2. Once logged in (e.g. as `nora@demo.io`), the user sees the entity instances (e.g. databases in this mock scenario) that she has access to.

    ![image](images/instances.png)

 3. Logout.
 Then instead of logging in as an existing user, sign up as a new user.
 Enter any email/password, then create an organization name.

+4. Create a new SaaSDB instance.

-3. As a Nile developer: log into the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
+5. As a Nile developer: log into the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
 For the email and password, use the `NILE_DEVELOPER_EMAIL` and `NILE_DEVELOPER_PASSWORD` values you specified in the `.env` file.

    Your dashboard should resemble below: